Making Earnest Plant Protein with Lacto-Fermentation

 The Danish biotech company Fermentationexperts is specialising in scalable technologies used for lactic acid fermentation of food and feed.
 The unique process is called solid-state-fermentation and uses less water and energy and produces little waste compared to other fermentation technologies.
 As the carbon footprint is lower, and the price is competitive, fermented foods are a great alternative to other plant-based and meat-based products.

 Have you ever read the declaration on the back of plant proteins?
-If so, you might know that many meat alternatives are loaded with unwanted ingredients and E-numbers for binding and conserving the plants.
+If so, you might know that many meat alternatives have a long ingredient list.
 In addition, some of the plants used in the production of meat replacements are grown on entirely different continents.
 Yet, Fermentationexperts has made it possible to mix nearly every plant or protein source to create almost any amino acid profile.
 At the same time, the carbon footprint is minimised by processing the protein less – often in a wet form which can be directly involved in the process, thereby, reducing the drying process.

 Natural, tasty, and nutritious plant proteins

 Fermentationsexperts aims to alleviate the downsides of plant protein by providing consumers with local, textured, tasty, sustainable, and naturally conserved healthy plant protein.
 This can be done at a reasonable price, without any additives or E-numbers, and with a short-listed label with natural ingredients.
 Another benefit is that the production of lactic acid bacteria is very scalable and that the facilities can be set up locally to provide protein to local markets.
 After testing the fermentation process on plant protein and making application tests, the company is now planning its first pilot plant for fermenting plant protein for human consumption.